TZstatsADS/Fall2021-Project2-group8/README.md

 + **Project summary**: While COVID caused an overall increase in crimes due to widespread food, housing and healthcare insecurity, it also brought a significant increase in hate crimes (notably towards Asian-Americans), with New York City reportedly experiencing a 223% increase in hate crimes in the first quarter of 2021 compared to the previous year.
 EndHate is a tool for businesses and individuals to learn more about the rise of hate crimes in NYC, and for them to ultimately develop a toolset for reporting such events, increasing citizen engagement.
 This will help protect citizens, businesses and larger communities.

 + **Contribution statement**: ([default](doc/a_note_on_contributions.md))
-	+ Bohao, Egem, Jiayi and Qian designed the study.
+	+ Bohao, Egem, and Qian designed the study.
 	+ Bohao contributes to the Crime Map, COVID and Crimes, and Hate Crimes and COVID page in the App.
 	+ Egem contributes to the Home, COVID and Hate Crimes, and Appendix page in the App.
 Egem also presents our project.
 	+ Qian is the major contributor to the Crime Map in the App and to our UI.